Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Introduction

 \subsubsection{Vertex Operators: asymptotic expansions and reflection coefficients}

 As stressed in the introduction, Vertex Operators are fundamental in the study of Liouville and Toda CFTs and computing their correlation functions is one of the main issues, for which an extremely powerful method dubbed \emph{conformal bootstrap} has been introduced in the physics literature in~\cite{BPZ}.
-From a mathematical perspective, the implementation of this machinery ~\cite{GKRV} strongly relies on the fact that these Vertex Operators are (generalized) eigenfunctions of the Liouville Hamiltonian, and (to a lesser extent) on their asymptotic expansion.
+From a mathematical perspective and in the case of Liouville CFT, the implementation of this machinery ~\cite{GKRV} strongly relies on the fact that these Vertex Operators are (generalized) eigenfunctions of the Liouville Hamiltonian, and (to a lesser extent) on their asymptotic expansion.
 The asymptotic expansion of the Vertex operators allowed in a subsequent work with Baverez~\cite{BGKRV} to describe the scattering matrix associated to the Liouville Hamiltonian.